-If someone you care about doesn’t remember it’s my birthday, I’m not happy about it.
-Perhaps they don’t take birthdays seriously and that’s why, but I do, and I expect the same in return.
+If someone you care about doesn’t remember it’s your birthday, you’re probably not happy about it.
+Perhaps they don’t take birthdays seriously and that’s why, but you might, and you expect the same in return.

-Because I wouldn’t forget theirs.
+Because you wouldn’t forget theirs.

 Now, what if someone you care about doesn’t wish you happy birthday, and they do it on purpose?

-In order to really understand why this is such a problem, we first need to understand about narcissism.
+In order to really understand why this is such a problem, we first need to understand narcissism.
 You’ve no doubt heard the term, most of us have, and it’s likely that a lot of you reading this have known a narcissist in the past.

-If you are in a relationship with a narcissist, you’ll be aware of a range of different tools they use to keep your attention firmly on them, and to stop you from leaving them.
+If you are in a relationship with a narcissist, you’ll be aware of a range of different tools they use to keep your attention firmly on them and to stop you from leaving them.

 They’re wrong, of course, because over time you’ll start to think “if this person can’t even muster up the words ‘happy birthday’, why should I bother.”
-Eventually you will leave, but it will not be an easy or quick process.
+Eventually, you will leave, but it will not be an easy or quick process.

 And even though you’ve been given all the attention from others on your special day, you’ve been broken down by this person forgetting you.
-In some ways, narcissists feed of making others feel bad, because it gives them a power kick of feeling good.
+In some ways, narcissists feed on making others feel bad because it gives them a powerful kick of feeling good.